mingderwang/alethio-graphql/README.md

 ```
 # features
 * query blocks
-* subscribe getNewBlock
+* subscribe newBlock
+* other APIs

 # todo
-* to impletement subscription for getNewBlock in graphQL
+* to implement the rest of RESTful API with graphQL query